TadDiDio/Scene-Service/Packages/com.radtad2.sceneservice/README.md

 ## Logging
 You can handle logs by your own custom package by calling `SceneLogger.SetImplicitLogging(false)` and subscribing to `SceneLogger.OnLog` which will send you logs directly instead of printing them.

+## Notes
+- When loaded scenes, it is highly recommended to use the scene path rather than the name to avoid conflicts.
+- When loading a new group, if the currently active scene is the same as the next active scene it will always be reloaded regardless of the reload policy selected.
+This is to avoid conflicts when unloading its explicit dependencies when transitioning.